WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 Aggregations can be grouped based on time intervals such as `DAILY` , `WEEKLY` etc. by adding the `intervalStartTime` as a requested field and using the `aggregationInterval` argument, which accepts two parameters.

-- _interval_ - Mandatory argument: accepts an Enum, Based on the query span (i.e difference of the values passed in `from` and `to`) the following values are supported.
+- _interval_ - Mandatory argument: accepts an Enum, Based on the query span (i.e. difference of the values passed in `from` and `to`) the following values are supported.

 | Query Span        |                            Supported intervals                             |
 | :---------------- | :------------------------------------------------------------------------: |